 Skip to content

-How to backup Ubuntu server? rsnapshot is an automated backup software based on Rsync.
-It's free, open source, reliable and saves disk space.
-This is due to the fact that rsnapshot performs incremental backups: after an initial full backup, only modified files are backed up.
+Backup your Ubuntu server with rsnapshot, an automated backup software relying on Rsync.
+It's free, open source, and reliable, while conserving disk space.
+This is due to rsnapshot’s incremental backup approach – after an initial full backup, only modified files are backed up.

-If something goes wrong, you want to be able to restore the server to a previous state.
-Simply install rsnapshot on your server by running the command sudo apt install rsnapshot.
+You want to be able to restore the server to a previous state if something goes wrong.
+Easily set up rsnapshot on your server with the command sudo apt install rsnapshot.

 Linux backup server